lpinca/shopify-token/README.md

 - `timeout` - Optional - A number that specifies the milliseconds to wait for the server to send a response to the HTTPS request initiated by the `getAccessToken` method before aborting it.
 Defaults to 60000, or 1 minute.
-- `access_mode` - Optional - A string representing [API access modes](https://help.shopify.com/en/api/getting-started/authentication/oauth/api-access-modes), `'online'` or `'offline'`.
+- `access_mode` - Optional - A string representing [API access modes](https://help.shopify.com/en/api/getting-started/authentication/oauth/api-access-modes).
+Set this parameter to `per-user` to receive an access token that respects the user’s permission level when making API requests (called online access).
+This is strongly recommended for embedded apps.

 #### Return value